thenickdude/webm-writer-js/Readme.md

 The video encoder can use Node.js file APIs to write the video to disk when running under Electron.
 There is an example in `test/electron`.
 Run `npm install` in that directory to fetch required libraries, then `npm start` to launch Electron.

+## Transparent WebM support

+Transparent WebM files are supported, check out the example in test/transparent.
+However, because I'm re-using Chrome's WebP encoder to create the alpha channel, and the alpha channel is taken from the Y channel of a YUV-encoded WebP frame, and Y values are clamped by Chrome to be in the range 22-240 instead of the full 0-255 range, the encoded video can neither be fully opaque or fully transparent :(.

+Sorry, I wasn't able to find a workaround to get that to work.

 ## License